 • Algebraic geometry

-0.26 Advances in Theoretical and Mathematical Physics, in press
+0.26 Advances in Theoretical and Mathematical Physics

 Genetic symbolic regression methods reveal the relationship between amoebae from tropical geometry and the Mahler measure from number theory.